Taming the Dragon

 We left the car around 5 am with no water and started hiking up to the pass to Lake Ingalls.
 We descended to the lower trail to use the toilet in Headlight Basin, but I think regardless, the lower trail is faster, despite having more elevation gain.
 Even with our toilet stop, we still beat two other climbers to the lake who were with us at the pass.

-We wrapped around the right (east) side of the lake.
-This was definitely quicker than the left side, but it might be different when the lake is not frozen over anymore.
+We wrapped around the right (east) side of the lake on the frozen shoreline.
+This was definitely quicker than the left side, when frozen.
+When not frozen, there is slabby stuff, so then I’d definitely go left, following a climber’s trail through the boulders.
 After filling up on at the lake outlet we continued on.

 There’s a trail that descends down a few hundred feet before climbing back up to Stuart Pass.
 Last time Kylie and I went that way, so Steve and I stayed on the ridge this time.
 I think it is about equal time wise, but going lower might be easier to follow in the dark.